TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/HelpInside/Index.rst

 Backend search
 ==============

-The backend search is useful in searching for a string across different records.
-This can help you finding your way in the backend.
+The backend search tool accepts text and searches against various types of records in the backend.

-The search can be opened by the magnifying glass in the top right corner of the toolbar or - starting with TYPO3 v12 - by hitting :kbd:`Shift` twice in a row.
+The search can be opened by selecting the magnifying glass in the top right corner of the toolbar or - starting with TYPO3 v12 - by hitting :kbd:`Shift` twice in a row.